#iterator #lending

 Type-inference problems

-Due to the complex type dependencies and higher-kind trait bounds involved, the current Rust compiler cannot always infer the correct type of a lending iterator and of the items it returns.
+Due to the complex type dependencies and higher-kind trait bounds involved, the current Rust compiler cannot always infer the correct type of a lender and the items it returns.
 In general, when writing methods accepting a Lender restricting the returned item type with a type will work, as in:

 use lender::*;